ddragoti/SitePoint-Mobile-Channel/Articles/ionic_firebase_part1.md

 ![Home Page View](https://lh3.googleusercontent.com/--epzSKEdPOU/VSkgLJlzWTI/AAAAAAAABEA/RgUbcMOmrbk/w698-h567-no/lapslas9a8s.png)

-Next, let's modify the `home.html` template to give it a feel good look.
+Next, let's modify the `home.html` template.
 We'll start by adding a header to our app.
 Adding a header requires us to add the `ion-nav-bar` to the `index.html` page.
 ```
 <ion-nav-bar class="bar-positive">
 </ion-nav-bar>